st0nedB/ctrl-solar/README.md

 A Python framework to monitor and control off-grid or grid-tied solar installations via a pluggable architecture.
 Currently includes support for for Deye inverters and Noah2000 batteries via MQTT integrations, `main.py` shows how to implement a  zero-consumption control to keep your home’s grid draw at zero and avoid over-production.

+**Important** This project is work-in-progress.
+Expect errors, bugs, and limited support.

 ---

 ## 🔌 Extensible Architecture